 Ambassador Bonnie Jenkins

-It all started when Ambassador Bonnie Jenkins realized that an organization of women of color was needed to encourage and actively develop leadership in areas that affect them most globally: Peace, Security and Conflict Resolution.
+It all started when Ambassador Bonnie Jenkins realized that an organization of women of color was needed to encourage and actively develop leadership and a network in areas that affect them most globally: Peace, Security and Conflict Transformation.

-Jenkins was nominated by President Barack Obama in April 2009 and confirmed by the U.S. Senate in June 2009 as Special Envoy and Coordinator for Threat Reduction Programs in the Bureau of International Security and Nonproliferation, U.S. Department of State (DOS).
+Jenkins was nominated by President Barack Obama in April 2009 and confirmed by the U.S. Senate in June 2009 as Special Envoy and Coordinator for Threat Reduction Programs in the Bureau of International Security and Nonproliferation (ISN), U.S. Department of State (DOS).
 She served in that position until January 2017.
 Jenkins promoted a coordinated U.S. effort on threat reduction globally.
 Jenkins was the DOS lead for the 2010 - 2016 Nuclear Security Summits and the U.S. Representative to the G7 Global Partnership Against the Spread of Weapons and Materials of Mass Destruction.
 She led diplomatic efforts promoting the Global Health Security Agenda (GHSA), helped establish the GHSA NGO Consortium, and founded the GHSA Next Generation Network.
-As Program Officer for US Foreign and Security Policy at the Ford Foundation from 2005-2009, she started an initiative that led to the establishment of the Global Access Pipeline.
+For her service, she was the 2016 ISN Nominee for the Secretary's Award for Excellence in International Security Affairs.
+Prior to being an Ambassador, Jenkins worked at the Ford Foundation as the Program Officer for US Foreign and Security Policy, at the Rand Corporation, and as a Legal Adviser at the U.S. Arms Control and Disarmament Agency (ACDA).
+Jenkins holds a Ph.D. from the University of Virginia; an LL.M. from the Georgetown University Law Center; an M.P.A. from the State University of New York at Albany; a J.D. from Albany Law School and a B.A. from Amherst College.
+She was a Fellow at the Belfer Center for Science and International Affairs at the JFK School at Harvard University at which time she also worked at the Bernard Koteen Office of Public Interest Advising at Harvard Law School where she advised law students on employment in the US government and public entities.
+Jenkins is a retired U.S. Naval Reserve Officer and received numerous awards for her military service.

 Elana, an International and Community Development Consultant and Performance Coach, has over a decade of experience in international development.
 Elana worked on South Sudanese IDP return issues and as a Peace Building Program Officer.
 She focused on supporting locally driven women’s empowerment initiatives, recognizing women as a crucial factor in solidifying peace gains.
 In Kenya, she was rapidly promoted from researcher to Head of the key coordination secretariat between the government of Kenya and 17 international development agencies.
 She led the production of the national joint assistance strategy for Kenya, targeting her strengths: facilitation, communication strategies, supervising teams of experts, website development, research, data and risk analysis, benchmarking global best practices and nurturing partnerships.
 She organized the first National Development Partnership Forum in Kenya co-chaired by the Prime Minister and the regional Head of the World Bank, with key participation from UN Agencies in the region.
 She is a former Fellow of the International Peace and Security Institute.